len518/voodoo/README.md

 This API was created to support the synchronization of the players progress, items and in app purchases.

+The project is using Express as the framework, it is uploaded to github and it utulizes ESLint to check for errors and to keep a consisten style, in this case the AirBnB style

 ### ENDPOINTS

 #### Create User Data